 Low minimum deposits help everyone control their spending, sensible maximum deposit levels make dangerous behaviour easier to spot and flag, and withdrawal times won’t anno anyone.

 QuinnBet have improved their payout limits since they launched too, climbing to £250k for football and horse racing which gives big accas much more room to breath.
+Comparatively, it feels to me like QuinnBet are punching above their weight in terms of their maximum win limits.

 They have a medium level of deposit protection too, which is higher than they legally have to provide and higher than the vast majority of other bookies, so it’s a good sign that the company want to do the right thing by their customers.